-If the current year program is already developed, the project is given top priority in the next year program or may be funded by future FAA obligation funds or funds available from cost underruns.
+If the current year program is already developed, the project is given top priority in the next year program or may be funded from cost underruns.

-Therefore, it is important that airports seeking federal funding for projects that are eligible for matching funds from the Airport Construction and Development Priority Program coordinate their application with both the FAA and DOTD.
+Therefore, it is important that airports seeking federal funding for projects that are eligible for matching funds from the Airport Construction and Development Priority Program coordinate their application with both the FAA and DOTD prior to November 1 of each year.